Using clear sacks

 - plastic tops, which you should screw back on the bottles

 We can't collect your clear sacks if you put in:

 - bubble wrap

 - card or paper that is dirty, wet or greasy

-- cardboard food and drink cartons.
-There are bring banks for these; visit www.recyclenow.com to find your nearest
+- cardboard food and drink cartons, including those with metal bases, such as gravy cartons or Pringles tubes.
+There are bring banks for these; visit the recycle now website to find your nearest

 - clothes, shoes and textiles.
-There are bring banks for these; visit www.recyclenow.com to find your nearest
+There are bring banks for these; visit the recycle now website to find your nearest

 - crisp packets